 Everyone Has Anxiety Dreams.
-Olympic Athletes Have Olympic-Sized Ones
+Olympic Athletes Have Olympic-Size Ones

 So I asked a random sampling of U.S. athletes.
 Anxious, much?
 Oh, yes.

 "We all have those dreams where your whole body just turns to molasses.
-You can't run, you can't do anything," bobsled pilot Nick Cunningham told me.
+You can't run; you can't do anything," bobsled pilot Nick Cunningham told me.

-At other times, he said, he's dreamed that "guys won't show up with their speed suits.
+At other times, he said, he has dreamed that "guys won't show up with their speed suits.
 Or my helmet — I won't have it."

 The worst one?
 "You'll get to the top of the track and your [bobsled] runners will be on backwards.
-Yeah," he said, chuckling, "that one scares ya when ya wake up!
-That would just kinda ruin your day!"
+Yeah," he said, chuckling, "that one scares you when you wake up!
+That would just kind of ruin your day!"

 Forgetting key pieces of equipment emerged as a common theme.